CodeupClassroom/elixir-rest-blog/README.md

 # REST Blog

-This project is a sandbox for various SPA solutions to build a frontend interface for a basic blogging API.
-Various branches will contain different approaches to this, including using only "vanilla JS," Vue JS, and React.
+This project is a sandbox for a full-stack Single Page Application solution for a basic blogging app.
+The backend is Java+Spring and the frontend uses a custom SPA framework built by Codeup staff.

 ## General Architecture